 X-ray emissions from the Crab Pulsar are more intense during giant radio pulses (GRPs), researchers report.
-The new findings provide constraints on the mechanisms underlying GRPs and may provide insights into other transient radio phenomena observed throughout the Universe.
+The new findings provide constraints on the mechanisms underlying GRPs and may provide new insights into other transient radio phenomena observed throughout the Universe.

 Pulsars, or rapidly spinning neutron stars, emit pulses of electromagnetic radiation from their magnetospheres and are observed from Earth as regular sequences of radio pulses.
 Most radio pulses from these distant objects are of a consistent intensity.
 Occasionally, however, sporadic and short-lived bursts from these sources are observed hundreds to thousands of times brighter than normal.